 |Goodpasture's syndrome [GBM disease] (lungs, kidneys)||Addison's disease (adrenal glands)|

 |Granulomatous polyangiitis [Wegener's granulomatosis] (sinuses, lungs, kidneys)||Primary biliary sclerosis, Sclerosing cholangitis, Autoimmune hepatitis (liver)|

 * There is still some debate as to whether MS is an autoimmune disease

-In some cases, a person may have more than one autoimmune disease; for example, persons with Addison's disease often have type 1 diabetes, while persons with sclerosing cholangitis often have either ulcerative colitis or Crohn's disease.
+In some cases, a person may have more than one autoimmune disease; for example, people with Addison's disease often have type 1 diabetes, while those with sclerosing cholangitis often have either ulcerative colitis or Crohn's disease.